flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command determines the frequency (in MHz) of the `Apollo Core 68080` processor.
+This command determines the frequency (in MHz) of the Apollo Core `68080` processor.

-On contrary to the usual Hardware method, this command use a `Software method` to determine the frequency.
+On contrary to the usual `Hardware` method, this command use a `Software` method to determine the frequency.

-It calculates the real number of processor cycles occured in 1 second, using the AC68080 `Clock-Cycle Register`.
+It calculates the real number of processor cycles occured in 1 second, using the 68080 `Clock-Cycle Register`.

 **INPUT :**